Work with Your Waste & Recycling Hauler

 Questions to consider:

-- Whose is responsible for contracting waste services?
+- Who is responsible for contracting waste services?

-- If it is the property managements responsibility make sure to communicate how important the availability of recycling is to your company.
+- If it is the property manager's responsibility, make sure to communicate how important the availability of recycling is to your company.
+Sometimes just knowing that tenants want recycling service is enough motivation for a property manager to start providing the service.

-- Are they responsible for contracting custodial services?
+- Is the Property Manager responsible for contracting custodial services?

 - If you are located in a building with multiple tenants, engage other businesses to determine their interest in having recycling service offered at your building.